 The best way to pack hanging clothes for moving.

 The easiest way to transport and then unpack hanging clothes is to keep them on their hangers!
 Ask your movers about wardrobe boxes. (they have a hanging bar installed at the top).
-Just take your clean clothes out of the closet and hang it in the appropriate-sized box.
+Just take your clean clothes out of the closet and hang them in the appropriate-sized box.
 The box can then be closed up and sealed, then transported upright on the truck.
 Clothing stays organized and wrinkle-free!
 Your movers may also have other perfectly sized packing supplies to make the process that much easier.

 Keep your boxes organized by drawers.